backup-manager/backup-manager/README.md

 **Backup to / restore from any configured filesystem.**

-Restore the database file test/backup.sql.gz from Amazon S3 to the development database.
+Restore the database file `test/backup.sql.gz` from `Amazon S3` to the `development` database.

 ```php
 $manager = require 'bootstrap.php';
 $manager->makeRestore()->run('s3', 'test/backup.sql.gz', 'development', 'gzip');
 ```

 > This package does not allow you to backup from one database type and restore to another.
+A MySQL dump is not compatible with Postgresql.

 ### Requirements